the-method/podcast/README.md

 * Leave a voicemail with your contribution at **(929) 367-7330** OR
 * Email a voice memo to **contact.the.method@gmail.com**

+Find upcoming episode topics, outstanding issues, and things to do on our [Projects Page](https://github.com/the-method/podcast/projects).

 ## Contributing

 Please read [CONTRIBUTING.md](CONTRIBUTING.md) for the details on contributing your content, our code of conduct, and the process for submitting pull requests to us.